fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 </div>
 <figcaption>Example video clips for Breathing with the Biosphere.
 We hope that the video that we create together becomes a collective mandala that represents the beauty of humans and ecosystems across the world being interconnected.</figcaption>

-“<i>There are many ways of understanding what reality is and some ways of experiencing the Universe have the potential to open up both more aliveness and more peace.
-Experiencing yourself as an intrinsic part of the unfolding Universe, and feeling the benevolence and beauty in that unfolding, is a way of feeling nourished and supported, while also expanding your remit of care towards the worlds and others.” </i> – Rosa Lewis

 <h4>Video Specs</h4>

 * 10 - 60 seconds of video
 * Capture a moment of resonance with nature
-* Film portrait mode with a phone
+* Film with a phone in landscape format
-* Provide short description and location of your video.
+* Provide short description and location of your video
 * Submit your video here: <a href = "https://bit.ly/fluxart-submit-video-mandala">https://bit.ly/fluxart-submit-video-mandala</a>

+“<i>There are many ways of understanding what reality is and some ways of experiencing the Universe have the potential to open up both more aliveness and more peace.
+Experiencing yourself as an intrinsic part of the unfolding Universe, and feeling the benevolence and beauty in that unfolding, is a way of feeling nourished and supported, while also expanding your remit of care towards the worlds and others.” </i> – Rosa Lewis

 <h4>Reflection Exercise</h4>